SIRICHANDANA2597/classrepo/README.md

 # classrepo
-This is a repo for demo purpose
+This is a repo for demo purpose. added a sentence.